Service Dogs for Depression: What You Need to Know

 However, only a service dog can provide their owner assistance with specific tasks (we discuss this in more detail below) and will be granted public access rights according to the ADA.

-Tasks That a Service Dog May Help You With
+Tasks That a Service Dog for Depression May Help You With

 Psychiatric service dogs are trained to help their owners with a number of different tasks.
 These tasks can include important daily items or emergency actions that they can use to help out their owner when they are otherwise incapacitated.